stonepros/stone/doc/releases/luminous.rst

     before updating the client-side librados library to Luminous.
     Object enumeration (via any API) with the latest librados version and pre-Hammer OSDs is no longer supported.
-Note that no in-tree Ceph services rely on object enumeration via the deprecated APIs, so only external librados users might be affected.
+Note that no in-tree Stone services rely on object enumeration via the deprecated APIs, so only external librados users might be affected.
     The newest (and recommended) rados_object_list_begin (C) and object_list_begin (C++) API is only usable on clusters with the SORTBITWISE flag enabled (Jewel and later).
 (Note that this flag is required to be set before upgrading beyond Jewel.)

-- *CephFS*:
+- *StoneFS*:

   * When configuring ceph-fuse mounts in /etc/fstab, a new syntax is available that uses "ceph.<arg>=<val>" in the options column, instead of putting configuration in the device column.
 The old style syntax still works.
-See the documentation page "Mount CephFS in your file systems table" for details.
+See the documentation page "Mount StoneFS in your file systems table" for details.
-  * CephFS clients without the 'p' flag in their authentication capability string will no longer be able to set quotas or any layout fields.
+  * StoneFS clients without the 'p' flag in their authentication capability string will no longer be able to set quotas or any layout fields.
 This flag previously only restricted modification of the pool and namespace fields in layouts.
-  * CephFS will generate a health warning if you have fewer standby daemons than it thinks you wanted.
+  * StoneFS will generate a health warning if you have fewer standby daemons than it thinks you wanted.
 By default this will be 1 if you ever had a standby, and 0 if you did not.
 You can customize this using ``ceph fs set <fs> standby_count_wanted <number>``.
 Setting it